Since Runcloud added some cool features, this review has been updated as of April 2020.

 - Server firewall with a strict ruleset

 - Server access through SSH

 The back-up feature is great, but adds additional costs.
-Backups cost $0.06 dollar per day for a single WordPress installation and database.
-The first 30GB of backup space is free!
+Backups cost $1 dollar per month for a single WordPress installation and database.
+The first 60GB of backup space is free!
 However, afterwards it may cost up to $49.60 per month for just 1TB of backup space.